 An "I" grade cannot satisfy a prerequisite.
 A satisfactory letter grade must be obtained in a prerequisite course prior to matriculation into the subsequent course.
-A student with an unresolved incomplete grade on his or her official academic record cannot graduate from Temple University.
+A student with an unresolved incomplete grade on their official academic record cannot graduate from Temple University.